Land east of Selborne Road, Alton, Hampshire - Post-excavation Assessment

 Abstract

+This report records the results of an archaeological excavation and watching brief.
 The excavation identified the remains of a circular post-built structure, probably a roundhouse, with associated pits and postholes.
 Late Bronze Age pottery was recovered from several of the features, along with small amounts of animal bone, fired clay, worked flint and charred plant remains.

 Subjects